fametrano/fametrano.github.io/bbt.md

 ## Prerequisites

-There are no strict prerequisites, even if previous familiarity with number theory, algebra, and a computer science mindset might help to appreciate the course.
-Curiosity towards the cultural relevance of the interplay between theory, practice, economic incentives, technology, and politics might result more relevant than a rigorous formal mathematical approach.
+There are no strict prerequisites, even if previous familiarity with number theory, algebra, and finance, along with a computer science mindset, might help to appreciate the course.
+Curiosity towards the cultural relevance of the interplay between theory, practice, economic incentives, technology, monetary theory, and politics might result more relevant than a rigorous formal approach on so many and so different knowledge areas.

 ## Contents